oleksandr-petryk/petryk/content/About.md

 ### Back-end developer at Omnigon

-Worked on OpenID provider, based on Express.js.
-There were 3 Vue.js developers in the team, I was a back-end developer and another experienced person was also a back-end developer.
+Worked on OpenID provider, based on Express.js and MongoDB.
+There were 3 Vue.js developers in the team, another experienced full-stack developer and I was a back-end developer.

 Achievements:

-- Wrote e2e and unit tests for Express.js application on Jest
+- Wrote unit & e2e tests for Express.js application on Jest
-- Ported the app and bunch of others private libraries from JS to TS
+- Ported the app and bunch of others libraries from JS to TS
-- Created one library from scratch
+- Created one library from scratch (wrote documentation & tests)
 - Rewrote SSR for Vue when migrating from Vue2 to Vue3
+- Configured GitHub Actions for linting and testing
-- Communicated with customer in English
+- Communicated with customers in English
-- Expanded understanding of OAuth2.0 and OIDC

 *From April 2022, to December 2022*